wincent/relay/contrib/lightweight-results/NOTES.md

 - Indicate the presence of subfields using bit arrays rather than textual field names.

+## On the use of gzip

+I've got tests in here that measure the effect of gzipping the payload.
+This is to give us a sense of relative size, and some notion of time cost, but bear in mind that all data coming from the server gets gzipped anyway transparently, so it's not something that we'd have to explicitly do.

 [FlatBuffers]: https://google.github.io/flatbuffers/
 [JSON Graph]: https://netflix.github.io/falcor/documentation/jsongraph.html
 [MessagePack]: http://msgpack.org/index.html